 - Explore Medicare eligibility if you or a dependent are near age 65, as moving can affect Part D and Medigap options.

-Moving to a different state doesn't have to mean losing your health benefits.
-With a modern, technology-driven system like WellthCare, your preventive health actions can continue building real wealth-no matter where you call home.
-The key is knowing what changes, what stays, and asking the right questions before you pack the moving truck.
+Moving to a new state doesn't have to mean losing your health benefits.
+With a modern system like WellthCare, your preventive health actions keep building real wealth—no matter where you live.
+The trick is knowing what changes, what stays, and asking the right questions before you pack.